 Email: aberdeenshire1stresponse@penumbra.co.uk

-Royal Voluntary Service in Aberdeen continues to support older people in these unprecedented times.
-Volunteers adhere to safe hygiene and social distancing guidelines.
+Royal Voluntary Service in Aberdeen continues to support older people.
 Services include: Telephone Support – volunteers can offer minimum twice weekly friendly telephone calls to an older person.
-Highlight other ways we can help and/or refer to other organisations; Shopping – volunteers can help with food shopping.
+Highlight other ways to can help and/or refer to other organisations; Shopping – volunteers can help with food shopping.
 Transport – to essential medical appointments only.
 To refer someone please contact aberdeensupport@royalvoluntaryservice.org.uk.

 Self Employed hardship fund – if you have fallen through the cracks in the various measures set out by the chancellor to help through the pandemic you may be eligible for the newly self-employed hardship fund.
 This fund is applied via the local authority and if eligible may give applicants a one-off payment of £2000 to help.